Ryan Holiday: Life Is Too Short to Be a Bootlicker

 I think when I think about the ancient world,

-The Athens that Socrates lives in is not just the Athens of the Peloponnesian War, which he fights in, the sort of great power conflict of his time, but it is also the Athens afterwards of the the 30 tyrants.
+The Athens that that Socrates lives in is not just the Athens of the Peloponnesian War, which he fights in, the sort of great power conflict of his time, but it is also the Athens afterwards of the 30 tyrants.

-Like one tyrant is bad, 30 is really, really bad.
 And then when they go out of power and it becomes a democracy again, like the mob puts him to death.
+So like it's always been pretty bad.

 And I think the role of philosophy is to help you maintain your equilibrium, your sense of values, your sense of truth and perspective in the midst of disorientation and disillusionment and all of the things that they faced then and we face now.